tugboat/pakyow-web/manual/09 Binders.markdown

 <h1 id="section_9">9 Binders</h1>

 When binding data to a view it's often necessary to format the data before binding.
 Sometimes you also need to change other attributes in addition to setting content (e.g. setting the 'href' for an anchor tag).
 In Pakyow this logic lives in a Binder class.
-TODO: this needs to be rewritten; a binder is a collection of functions that act on data
+A Binder is a collection of functions that act on the data as it's being presented.

 <div class="code ruby">
 class ContactBinder &lt; Pakyow::Presenter::Binder